Infinidat/infi.datatable/README.md

 * **sortable** - whether the column can be sorted.
 Defaults to true.
 * **render** - defines a custom function for rendering the cell's contents to HTML.
 The function receives an object with three properties: `model`, `column` and `value`, and should return the formatted value.
+* **classes** - optional custom class names (separated by blanks) to add to each cell in the column.

 The optional `row_click_callback` can be used for handling clicks on the table rows.
 It gets the model displayed by the clicked row.

+If `fixed_header` is set to true, the table will use jQuery.floatThead to fix the table header in place while the rest of the table scrolls.
+See http://mkoryak.github.io/floatThead/ for details.

 #### Styling the table